The gay men turning to the far right in Germany

 Bremen, Germany (CNN)Karsten P. empties a test tube filled with metal pieces into the palm of his hand.
 They're the tiny screws and bolts that held his face together after he and his partner Sven were violently assaulted in a life-changing attack outside their local store.

 Two surgeries later and fearful of being attacked again, the openly gay 52-year-old taxi driver -- who doesn't want to be identified because of concerns of another attack -- avoids public spaces and always takes pepper spray with him.
-He and his partner have also been forced to move neighborhoods in the northwest German city of Bremen following mounting healthcare bills.
+He and his partner have also been forced to move neighborhoods in the northwest German city of Bremen following mounting costs as a result of being injured.

 "I went outside and saw someone kicking my partner's head.
 I was trying to stop him and right at that moment, I got hit from the side," Karsten recalls about the attack.
 "I kind of lost consciousness and when I got up again, I thought my partner was dead.
 He was all covered in blood and he didn't move at all."